 With its volcanic past, volcanic springs, and waterfalls, the locals have had time to create thermal baths.
 The water will relieve many from rheumatology and respiratory illnesses.

-Or how about hanging to a cord and sailing from treetop to treetop and experienced negotiating Monkey bridges.
-Not forgetting using zip-lines to negotiate through the air above Le Mont-Dore.
+Or how about hanging to a cord and sailing from treetop to treetop and experiencing negotiating Monkey bridges.
+Not forgetting to use zip-lines to negotiate through the air above Le Mont-Dore.

 There you have it.
 A Tour on your motorbike you should not pass on.
-Designed with you Motorbike Touring Warriors at the forethought of everyone at MotoDreamer.
+Designed with you Adventure Motorbike Touring Riders at the forethought of everyone’s mind at the headquarters of the independent Adventure Motorcycle Touring operator, known globally as MotoDreamer.

-As with all their Tours in various parts of the world, a considerable amount of detailed planning has gone into creating the ride of your lives every time.
+As with all their Tours in various parts of the world, a considerable amount of detailed planning has gone into creating the ride of your life every time.

 What Mike T and his dedicated MotoDreamer team would appreciate the most is your reviews, pics, videos, and homage to what you experienced with Motorcycling in France.